 Pure functions are much easier to reason about, but obviously have significant downsides: imagine doing a data analysis where you couldn’t generate random numbers or read files from disk.

-It’s hard to describe exactly what a functional style is, but generally I think it means decomposing a big problem into smaller pieces then solving each piece with a function or combination of functions.
-When using a functional style you strive to decompose components of the problem into isolated functions that operate independently.
-Each function taken by itself is simple and straightforward to understand; complexity is handled by composing fuctions in various ways.
+It’s hard to describe exactly what a functional style is, but generally I think it means decomposing a big problem into smaller pieces, then solving each piece with a function or combination of functions.
+When using a functional style, you strive to decompose components of the problem into isolated functions that operate independently.
+Each function taken by itself is simple and straightforward to understand; complexity is handled by composing functions in various ways.

 The following three chapters discuss the three key functional techniques that help you to decompose problems into smaller pieces:

-Chapter 9 introduces function factories, functions that create functions.
-Function factories are less useful than functionals, but often allow you elegantly partition work between different parts of your code.
+Chapter 10 introduces function factories: functions that create functions.
+Function factories are less commonly used than functionals, but can allow you to elegantly partition work between different parts of your code.

-Chapter 10 shows you how to create function operators, functions that take functions as input and produce functions as output.
+Chapter 11 shows you how to create function operators: functions that take functions as input and produce functions as output.
 They are like adverbs, because they typically modify the operation of a function.

-Collectively, these types of function are caled higher-order functions, and fill out a two-by-two table:
+Collectively, these types of function are called higher-order functions and they fill out a two-by-two table: